Professor of Marine Science & Chemistry

 Galbraith Marine Science Laboratory

-As a marine geochemist, I responded quickly to the BP oil spill in the Gulf of Mexico.
-Some trace metals (V and Ni) are typically enriched in crude oil, and I am using them as a potential tracer of oil contamination in marine sediments and beach sands, even after the oil has degraded.
-I am also interested in how redox sensitive metals in sediments are responding following the large pulse of organic matter to the sea floor.
-Four Eckerd College marine science students are working with me on this project.
+As a marine geochemist, I responded quickly to the BP oil spill in the Gulf of Mexico, with the help of many Eckerd College students.
+I am interested in how redox sensitive metals in sediments are responding following the large pulse of organic matter to the sea floor to estimate changes in oxygen in marine sediments.

 I am frequently asked by members of our local community to discuss issues related to climate change, sustainability, and environmental change.
 Many of these talks focus on justice and the appropriate actions we can take to mitigate the negative effects of environmental degradation.
 I eagerly participate in these discussions and enjoy the opportunity to help guide the public conversation and community response to what I consider a critical and urgent issue.